Phi Epsilon Pi: Founding

-The fraternity’s first chapters were founded at the City College of New York, CCNY (Alpha, 1904), Columbia University (Beta, 1905), and Cornell University (Epsilon, 1911).
+The fraternity’s first chapters were founded at CCNY (Alpha, 1904), Columbia University (Beta, 1905), and Cornell University (Epsilon, 1911).

 Expansion

 By 1913, the fraternity started to expand outside of New York State.
-Much of this next wave of expansion came through absorption of local fraternities; many of these were older than the national fraternity itself.
+Much of this next wave of expansion came through the absorption of local fraternities; many of these were older than the national fraternity itself.
 For example, Mu chapter at the University of Georgia (1915) came from the E.D.S Society, founded in 1895, which had been the oldest Jewish local fraternity in continuous existence.